 Delinquency Trigger.
 The period of delinquency for a receivable is the number of days that a payment of more than an inconsequential amount is past due.
 Payments of \$50 or more are generally considered consequential.
 The 61+ day delinquency trigger will be 10% for the first 12 Collection Periods following the cutoff date and 16% for the remaining Collection Periods that the notes are outstanding.
 CNH Industrial Capital America developed the 61+ day delinquency trigger by considering the historical 61+ day delinquency rates observed in its prior U.S. retail securitizations since 2006.
-The delinquency rates equal the sum of the outstanding balance (Statistical Contract Value) for all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of at least \$50 past due for more than 60 days, as a percentage of the outstanding aggregate Statistical Contract Value of all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) as of the end of each Collection Period.
+The delinquency rates equal the sum of the outstanding balance (Statistical Contract Value) for all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of all receivables (excluding liquidated or purchased receivables in repossession status, which are stated at a value receivables, but including receivables (excluding liquidated or purchased receivables to the outstanding aggregate Statistical Contract Value of all receivables (excluding liquidated or purchased receivables in repossession status, which are stated or actual recoveries) as of the end of each Collection Period.